 Always have a plan X!
 I always have a plan X!
 Plan X is for that unforseen eventuality that might hit without warning.
 You'll be basking in the lovely sunshine when suddenly, the heavens open completely unexpectedly even though the forecast was for wall to wall sunshine.
 Always try and plan where you'll have your photographs taken indoors if the worst happens and it does rain or even if it's a winter wedding and it's blowing a hooley outside.

-My cameras and lenses are weather sealed so I can carry on shooting in the wet but sadly I've found that most wedding guests, brides etc., aren't as willing to brave inclement weather.
+My three cameras are weather sealed and my lenses are all dust and splash proof so I can carry on shooting in the wet/ freezing cold but sadly I've found that most wedding guests, brides etc., aren't as willing to brave inclement weather.
+Can't think why!